-Resident in south-east England and central Ireland but increasing its range.
+Most common in south-east England and central Ireland but increasing its range.

 The various resident and migrant species of Darter in the UK are easily confused, the females being particularly difficult to tell apart.
-This species has all black legs and the waisted appearence of the blood-red male helps with identification.
+This species has all black legs and the waisted appearance of the blood-red male helps with identification.